-This course is an expanded update of the FP/RH for People Living with HIV course that was originally published in December 2009.
+The September 2, 2015, version of the course is an expanded update of the FP/RH for People Living with HIV course that was originally published in December 2009.
 The authors are very grateful to the reviewers who provided their insights and suggestions:

 - Jen Mason, USAID